Eddie Graham Memorial Battle of the Belts

 The Eddie Graham Memorial Battle of the Belts was an annual professional wrestling memorial show produced by the Full Impact Pro (FIP) promotion, typically held between February or March.
-The event was held in memory of Eddie Graham, longtime promoter of the Florida wrestling territory, the first held for Graham since the original Eddie Graham Memorial Shows in 1987-88.
-The event's title, in particular, was used as a homage to the popular "Battle of the Belts" supercards promoted by Graham during the 1980s.
+The event was held in memory of Eddie Graham, longtime promoter of the Championship Wrestling from Florida (CWF), the first held for Graham since the original Eddie Graham Memorial Shows in 1987-88.
+The event's title, in particular, was used as a homage to the popular Battle of the Belts supercards promoted by Graham during the 1980s.
 Mike Graham, Eddie's son and organizer of the original "Eddie Graham Memorial Show", opened for the show to speak about his father's legacy and introduced the FIP Florida Heritage Championship.

 This version, unlike the previous memorial supercard, was held as a one-night 8-man single-elimination tournament.
 The first edition was held on March 10, 2007, at the National Guard Armory in Crystal River, Florida and which saw the winner, Erick Stevens being crowned the first-ever FIP Florida Heritage Champion.
 Dave Prazak and Lenny Leonard were commentators for the first show while Leonard was involved in booking for the second and final "Battle of the Belts".
 The inaugural show received generally positive reviews.
 Brad Garoon of 411mania.com rated the event an 8.5, calling it "Stevens' coming out party", and earned the website's "Elite Award".